solomonhawk/json-parse.macro/README.md

 # json-parse.macro

-A babel-macro for transforming static JS object literals into JSON strings for performance.
+A babel-macro for transforming static JS object literals into JSON strings at build time for performance gains.